 Allen Liu: I see the mechanome in a way as a subset of the proteome—sensitive mechanical forces as a subset.
 In describing the mechanome, it’s not an individual protein that does the job.
 A set of proteins is required to orchestrate mechanotransduction.

 One example is force applied to focal adhesion.
 When you stretch the N-terminal region of talin, it reveals cryptic binding site to vinculin.
-For the protein to be sensitive to mechanical force, the action is often orchestrated not by one single protein but by a set of proteins.
+For the protein to be sensitive to mechanical force, the action is often orchestrated not by a one single protein but by a set of proteins.

 Then, of course, there’s the cytoskeleton, which is involved in contractility.
 A sort of chain reaction happens—cells exert force on the substrate and neighboring cells as part of the mechanotransduction process.